Luos-io/Documentation/general-use.md

 A module is a block of code which is able to communicate with any other modules in the Luos network.
 Each module has a particular task such as managing a motor, handling a laser range finder, or compute an inverse-kinematics, for example.
 **Each module is hosted in a single node**, but a node can handle several modules at the same time and manage communication between them and between other modules hosted in other nodes, using the same interface.

-For example, the dynamixel node provided by Luos Robotics can dynamically create and manage modules depending on the number of Dynamixel motors linked to it.
-Any dynamixel module can get or set values to other dynamixel modules on the same node or to any other module in any other node of the network.
+For example, the [Dynamixel board](/board/dxl) provided by Luos Robotics can dynamically create and manage Dynamixel modules depending on the number of Dynamixel motors linked to it.
+Any Dynamixel module can get or set values to other Dynamixel modules on the same node or to any other module in any other node of the network.

 ## Module basic information
 To properly work, each module needs to get some information allowing to other modules to recognize and access it: